rsrbk/SmileToUnlock/README.md

 if SmileToUnlock.isSupported {
 }
 ```
-Keep in mind that only iPhone X (a real device, not even a stimulator!) has this support currently.
+Keep in mind that only iPhone X and older (a real device, not even a stimulator!) have this support currently.

 Then just create an instance of the SmileToUnlock and specify the success handler:
 ```swift